 Many employees subject to noncompete agreements receive higher compensation.
-AIC Comment 16.
+AIC Comment 6.
 That compensation can come in the form of increased salaries, additional bonuses, noncompete payments, grants of equity, or severance guarantees.
 Id.; see MFA Comment 3 (employees in the investment-management industry typically are compensated during noncompete periods).
 During noncompete periods, the employees are precluded only from working for competitors, but still can work for non-competing companies and organizations.
 And employers in the industry often agree to make noncompete payments even when the employees continue working for non-competitors.
 Thus, for example, a departing employee could work for a nonprofit organization while continuing to receive noncompete payments, which benefits both the employee and society at large.

 Further, under many noncompete agreements in the financial-services industry (known as forfeiture-for-competition agreements), employees can make fully informed choices between competing and receiving extra bargained-for benefits.
 SIFMA Comment 6.
 Under those agreements, employees forgo those benefits only if they choose to work for competitors.
 Id.
 As many courts have recognized, these types of voluntary noncompete agreements benefit employees and help competition.
 See, e.g., Morris v.
 Schroder Cap.
 Mgmt.
 Int'l, 859 N.E.
 2d 503, 620-21 (N.Y.
 2006).
-Indeed, many courts do not consider these agreements to be noncompete agreements at all.
-See, e.g., Cantor Fitzgerald, L.P. v.
+Indeed, many courts do not consider these agreements to be noncompete agreements for statelaw purposes at all, because they "do not deprive the public of the employee's services."
+E.g., Cantor Fitzgerald, L.P. v.
 Ainslie, 312 A.3d 674, 691 (Del.
 2024).